-With fifteen albums released so far, The Pitchforks have a long history of studio recording.
+With sixteen albums released so far, The Pitchforks have a long history of studio recording.
 Seven tracks have been featured on BOCA compilations since 1997, and the group has twice won the CARA Award for Best Male Collegiate Album nationally with Bring It Back (2006) and Disconcert (2008).
 Their 2010 album, All In, was awarded runner-up for the same distinction and won Best Male Collegiate Song and Best Male Collegiate Arrangement with its hit single, "Fireflies."
 The Pitchforks’ most recent release, Refraction (2012), another runner-up for Best Male Collegiate Album, also scored a CARA Arrangement Award for its unique take on “Hallelujah.”

 The Pitchforks were led and mentored by Benjamin F. Ward (1948-2013) who served as both a creator and inspiration for the group.
 After his death in 2013, the Pitchforks began to work on an album to pay tribute to Ben and to reflect upon their future.
 The album, "Fall Asleep At Sunset", was released in December 2018.